ytakano/autoware_core/planning/motion_velocity_planner/autoware_motion_velocity_obstacle_stop_module/README.md

 - The lateral distance from the object to the ego's trajectory is smaller than `obstacle_filtering.max_lat_margin`.
   - `obstacle_filtering.max_lat_margin_against_predicted_object_unknown` is applied to the predicted object of unknown.
   - For the 'outside' objects, objects' future poses until 'obstacle_filtering.outside_obstacle.estimation_time_horizon' is also considered.
-- The object velocity along the ego's trajectory is smaller than `obstacle_filtering.obstacle_velocity_threshold_from_stop`.
 - The object
   - does not cross the ego's trajectory (\*1)
   - and its collision time margin is large enough (\*2)